aws-samples/serverless-patterns/textract-lambda-sam-python/README.md

 # Automatically Detect Text with Amazon Textract and AWS Lambda

-This pattern explains how to deploy an AWS Sam application with Amazon S3, AWS Lambda, and Amazon DynamoDB to detect text stored within pdf or image files.
-When an image file is created in Amazon S3, the event-driven workflow begins, sending an event to AWS Lambda.
+This pattern explains how to deploy an AWS SAM application with Amazon S3, AWS Lambda, and Amazon DynamoDB to detect text stored within pdf or image files.
+When an image file is uploaded to Amazon S3, the event-driven workflow begins, sending an event to AWS Lambda.
 This Lambda function, written in Python, invokes the Amazon Textract `DetectDocumentText` function using boto3.
-Once Textracts's function has returned it's response, Lambda stores the detected text in an Amazon DynamoDB table.
+Once Textract returns the response, Lambda stores the detected text in a DynamoDB table.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/textract-lambda-sam-python](https://serverlessland.com/patterns/textract-lambda-sam-python)